Shoreline's Sustainability Exploratory Course

-Student-driven “Passion Projects” have led the development of the Sustainability Exploratory content over the past two years, which matches student interests with curricular content from science, social studies, math, and language arts, as well as the core competencies.
+Student-driven “Passion Projects” have led the development of the Sustainability Exploratory content over the past four years, which matches student interests with curricular content from science, social studies, math, and language arts, as well as the core competencies.

 Felting our Future: draw, colour and make wool pictures of the school and world we want… to advocate for change, reduce stress and increase personal sustainability

 Upcycle Art: divert waste from the landfill and into your craft bin with these Do-It-Yourself projects (DIY)!
 Students have made locker magnets out of bottle tops and bracelets out of pop can tabs.